As freight market volatility continues to cause upward pricing pressure, the need to select a reliable freight rate index increases as well.

 That’s why it’s important to understand what a freight rate index is, how it plays into data-driven decision-making, and a few ways it improves efficiency.

 What Is a Freight Rate Index?

-Using a Freight Rate Index to Reduce Freight Costs
+Using a Freight Rate Index to Reduce Transportation Costs

-- Increased accountability among carriers, knowing which carriers offer pricing that aligns well with market dynamics.
+- Increased accountability among carriers.
+Know which carriers offer pricing that aligns well with market dynamics.

 - Using indexed data to identify shipments that should be routed through another mode.

-- Applying data to understand cost projections and when to offset costs with customer-paid shipping or to build in those costs within product price points.
+- Applying data to understand cost projections and when to offset costs.
+Do you rely on customer-paid shipping or build those costs within product price points?